jmangt/test-driven-puppet/rvm_-_ruby.md

 If you want puppet to run you will need to have ruby installed.

-Using the recommended installation procedure from the Puppetlabs [1] site will give you
+Using the recommended installation procedure from the Puppetlabs [1] site will give you the minimum requirements to run Puppet in your system.

+Unfortunately this means that your will probably end up with ruby version 1.8.7.